alliage-framework/core/packages/configuration-loader/README.md

 # Alliage Configuration Loader

-Module allowing to load YAML configuration files.
+A powerful module for loading and validating YAML configuration files in your Alliage applications.

 ## Dependencies